stouffer/EvoGeoModules/manuscript/manuscript.md

 205 species of parasitic fleas in 51 locations across Europe [@kras12b] to build 51 species-species interaction networks.
 Interactions were measured by combing rodents for fleas, a method that gives high quality data as it has a high power of detection.
-To account for differential sampling effort and across site variations in abundance, we only study the networks' incidence matrices (presence and absence of interactions).
 Previous analyses revealed that this dataset shows significant coevolutionary signal at the continental level [@kras12a].
 Importantly, it also provides spatial replication and variability [@cana14] at a scale large enough to capture macro-ecological processes.
-This dataset is uniquely suited for our analysis, as it represents a paradigmatic system in which species-species interactions are thought to be driven by macro-evolution and co-speciation events [@vern09].
+This dataset is uniquely suited for our analysis, as it represents a thorough spatial and taxonomic sampling of a paradigmatic system in which interspecific interactions are thought to be driven by macro-evolution and co-speciation events [@comb01; @vern09];

 The original dataset gives quantitative interaction strengths (expressed as an averaged number of parasites per species per host).
 Quantitative interactions strength, in this system, were shown to be affected to a very high degree by local variations in abundance across sampling locations [@cana14], and it therefore seems unlikely that they reflect macro-ecological processes.
-For this reason, we transform all quantitative matrices into bipartite incidence matrices, in which 1 represents the presence of an interaction, and 0 its absence.
+To account for differential sampling effort (which cannot readily be quantified) and across site variations in abundance (which do not pertain to macro-evolutionary proccesses), we only study the networks' bipartite incidence matrices (presence and absence of infection of hosts by the parasites).

 ## Spatial scales and interaction spatial consistency

-We define threes scales for the network data and their subsequent analysis---continental, regional, and local.
-The continental scale is the aggregated "metanetwork" which includes all documented interactions between species from the regional species pool [@pois12c].
-Note that although they are reported as 0, we actually have no information about species pairs that have never co-occured.
+Noting that variation of interactions across locations (which can be caused by local ecological mechanisms, as opposed to reflecting evolutionary dynamics) can decrease congruence, we analyze the data at three different levels: the continental level dataset (the aggregated "metanetwork" which includes all documented interactions between species from the regional species pool,
+@pois12c), and two location-level scales, henceforth *regional* and *local*.

-Within each site, the regional scale is given by the subset of metanetwork formed by the locally present species.
-Hence the regional networks are always a perfect subset of the continental network, and do not reflect whether species were actually observed to interact locally or not.
-By contrast, the local scale includes only the interactions that were actually observed in the field at a given site.
+First, we use *regional* interaction data; this accounts for different species composition across sites, specifically by testing whether sampling from the regional species pool affects coevolutionary signal.
+Within each site, the regional scale is given by the subset of the metanetwork formed by the locally present species (properly speaking, the induced subgraph of the metanetwork induced from the nodes of the local network).
+Hence the regional networks are always a perfect subset of the continental network, and do not reflect whether species were actually observed to interact locally or not, but whether they *can* interact at all.

+Second, we use the *local* interaction data; this, in addition to encompassing the above, also accounts for variation in the interactions between observed species.
+By contrast to the regional scale, the local scale includes only the interactions that were actually observed in the field at a given site.
 Therefore, the local and regional networks always include the same species, but the local network has only a subset (or, at most, an exact match) of the interactions in the regional network.

+Note that although they are reported as 0 (*i.e.* having no interactions), we actually have no information about species pairs that have never co-occured;
-We define the spatial consistency of every interaction as the number of sites in which the two species involved co-occur.
+this is a common, but hard to correct, feature of spatially replicated datasets in which species occurrence vary [@mora15].
+We finally define the spatial consistency of every interaction as the number of sites in which the two species involved co-occur.
 Note that, because of the co-occurence issue mentioned above, this measure is only defined for species that have been observed to *interact* at least once.

 ## Quantifying coevolutionary signal

-We quantify the strength of coevolutionary signal in terms of the degree of matching between host and parasite phylogenies, given knowledge of species interactions.
-We do so using the *PACo* method [@balb13], which is robust to variations in number of species and interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is the network coevolved?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall coevolutionary signal?).
-Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* allows measuring the contribution of every interaction to the network-level signal even though the network shows no significant coevolutionary signal.
+We quantify the strength of coevolutionary signal in terms of the degree of matching between host and parasite phylogenies, given knowledge of species interactions (at varying spatial scales).
+We do so using the *PACo* method [@balb13], which is robust to variations in both number of species and interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is the network coevolved?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall coevolutionary signal?).
+Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* measures the contribution of every interaction to the network-level signal in a meaningful way even though the network shows no significant coevolutionary signal.
 As required by *PACo*, the phylogenetic trees for hosts and parasites were rendered ultrametric (*i.e.*, all species are at the same distance from the root).

 !{maps}

-# Results
+# Results and discussion

 ## Local and regional scale networks show no coevolutionary signal

-As host-macroparasite interactions are hypothesized to be both ecologically constrained and evolutionary conserved [@comb01], the congruence observed at the continental level sets the baseline for what would be expected in local communities.
+As host-macroparasite interactions are hypothesized to be ecologically constrained, as a result of their being evolutionary conserved [@comb01], the congruence observed at the continental level sets the baseline for what would be expected in local communities.
 Of course, if ecological mechanisms reduce coevolutionary signal, we should detect coevolution at the continental scale but not locally.
-Noting that variation of interactions can decrease congruence, we analyse the data at two different levels to test these hypotheses: first, we use *regional* interaction data---which accounts for different species composition across sites--and second, we use the *local* interaction data---which also accounts for variation in the interactions between observed these species.
-Out of 51 sites, 35 show no signal of coevolution, 11 show significant coevolutionary signal when using the regional interactions, and 12 show significant coevolutionary signal using the local interactions (see *Supp.
+Out of 51 sites, 35 show no signal of coevolution at all, 11 show significant coevolutionary signal when using the regional interactions, and 12 show significant coevolutionary signal using the local interactions (see *Supp.
 Mat.
 1* for network-level significance values; \autoref{maps}).
+These results support the idea that macro-evolutionary processes, such as co-diversification, can have consequences at the macro-ecological level but may not in fact be detectable at finer spatial scales.

 ## Coevolutionary signal is predicted by the contribution of interactions

 !{contributions}

-These results would appear to support the idea that macro-evolutionary processes such as co-diversification can have consequences at the macro-ecological level but may not in fact be detectable at finer spatial scales.
-On the other hand, system-level differences say little about the behaviour of individual interactions, despite the fact most coevolutionary mechanisms act at the interaction level [@thom99].
-As might be expected, we observe here that networks with interactions that are important for coevolution at the continental scale indeed have more coevolutionary signal at the local and regional scales alike (Fig. 2A).
+On the other hand, system-level differences say little about the behavior of individual interactions.
+Despite the fact most coevolutionary mechanisms act at the interaction level [@thom99], most *measures* of it are expressed at the community level.
+We observe here that networks with interactions that are important for coevolution at the continental scale indeed have more coevolutionary signal at the local and regional scales alike (Fig. 2A).
 Intriguingly, we also find that the distribution of individual interactions' contributions to coevolution is strongly conserved, regardless of the scale at which the interactions are quantified (Fig. 2B).
-Because interactions differ in their total contribution to coevolution, this implies that their distribution across networks is what actually drives differences in overall coevolutionary signal.
+Because interactions differ in their total contribution to coevolution, this implies that their distribution across networks (*i.e.* whether the local network is a sampling of strongly contributing, or weakly contributing, interactions) is what actually drives differences in overall coevolutionary signal.
 Network-level coevolutionary signal emerges directly from the properties of interactions and is not a property of the network itself.

 ## Interactions contributing to coevolution are not more spatially consistent

 !{consistency}

+{==@tp Add more references on int. variab.==}

 Beyond their contribution to coevolution, interactions also ultimately differ in how frequently they vary when the species involved co-occur [@olit14].
-Once more, the literature on host-parasite interactions usually assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@mora10].
+Once more, the literature on host-parasite interactions usually assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@mora10]; the ecological constraints emerge from the evolutionary conservatism.
 If this were true, we should observe a significant, positive correlation between the probability of observing an interaction and the importance of that interaction for coevolution at the continental scale.
-Surprisingly, we find that neither is true here since interactions that are important for coevolution are not more conserved (Fig. 3).
+Surprisingly, we find that neither is true here since interactions that are important for coevolution are not more spatially consistent (Fig. 3).
+This implies that the spatial consistency of an interaction do not reflect its evolutionary past, but rather (extant) ecological processes **REF**.

 ## The contribution of interactions to coevolution is consistent across scales